 Kenya - Growing influence of China in the nation, proximity to war-ravaged Somalia, home to a number of Al Shabaab cells.

 Egypt - Political and social unrest.
 Sidenote: Espionage is believed to have started in Egypt, with powerful pharaohs employing the services of spies to root out disloyal subjects and to locate weakened tribes for conquer.

-India - Growing economy, allied nation but shares borders with hostile nations, home to technologically sophisticated (sometimes world-leading) research facilities.
-A cyber threat to the USA.
+India - A growing economy and allied nation but shares borders with hostile nations, home to technologically sophisticated (sometimes world-leading) research facilities—a cyber threat to the USA.

-Germany - Economic centre of Europe, proximity to Russia and America also cites the fact that some of the 9/11 hijackers had lived in Hamburg.
-China - Biggest threat to American world dominance and to be fair to America, Chinese spies have been repeatedly caught monitoring American interests, both at home and overseas.
-If theres anyone youd expect America to be spying, it would be China.
+Germany - The economic centre of Europe, proximity to Russia and America, also cites the fact that some of the 9/11 hijackers had lived in Hamburg.
+China - The biggest threat to American world dominance and, to be fair to America, Chinese spies have been repeatedly caught monitoring American interests at home and overseas.
+If theres anyone youd expect America to be spying on, it would be China.

-Turkey - Strategic outpost and shares border with Iran and Iraq.
+Turkey - Strategic outpost and shares a border with Iran and Iraq.

-Brazil - Rapidly growing economy and home to oil giant Petrobas.
+Brazil - Rapidly growing economy and home to oil giant Petrobras.

-Canada - Shared border, threat of domestic terrorism.
+Canada - Shared border, the threat of domestic terrorism.

 United States of America - Threat of domestic terrorism.

 Mexico - Shared border, drug trafficking and arms smuggling.
 Image credit: "John f nash 20061102 2" by Elke Wetzig (Elya) - A feltölt? saját munkája.
-Licensed under CC BY-SA 3.0 via Wikimedia Commons
+Licensed under CC BY-SA 3.0.